Tensor decomposition to Compress Convolutional Layers in Deep Learning: Case Study

 \subsection{Case 1: MNIST Dataset}

-The MNIST dataset is originally collected for handwritten digit recognition, and we use it to test the performance of our model on classification task.
+The MNIST dataset is originally collected for handwritten digit recognition, and we use it to test the performance of our model on classification.
 This dataset consists of $60000$ $28\times 28$ grayscale images for training, and $10000$ for testing.
-We use CPAC-CNN with one CPAC-Conv layer and two CPAC-Conv layers to compare with CNN with one Conv layer and two Conv layers, respectively.
-The hyper-parameter in our proposed CPAC-CNN is the rank $R$ of CP-Decomposition, which will change the the number of trainable parameters in the model.
+We test the CPAC-CNN with one CPAC-Conv layer and two CPAC-Conv layers, and then we use CNN with one Conv layer and two Conv layers as benchmarks, respectively.
+The hyper-parameter in our proposed CPAC-CNN is the rank $R$ of CP-Decomposition, which can change the the number of trainable parameters in the model.
 In Table \ref{MNIST_Results}, we summarize the experiment results and model information, which include model structure, rank $R$ of CP-Decomposition, kernel size of convolution operation, number of parameters in Conv/CPAC-Conv layers, compression ratio (CR), and classification accuracy.
-From Table \ref{MNIST_Results}, we can see that 1) with the increase of Rank ($R$), the CPAC-CNN tends to have more parameters, and receive a better classification accuracy; 2) compare the performance of CNN and CPAC-CNN, we can always find a $R$ to let CPAC-CNN receive a comparable classification performance with fewer parameters.
+From Table \ref{MNIST_Results}, we can see that (1) As the increase of Rank ($R$), the CPAC-CNN tends to have more parameters, and receive a better classification accuracy; (2) {By introducing our proposed CPAC layer, we can find a $R$ to achieve comparable classification performance with fewer parameters and reduced model complexity.}